MP for Keta commiserates with flood victims, assures of support | News Ghana

-Mr Kwame Dzudzorli Gakpey, Member of Parliament (MP) for Keta has on Monday June 12, visited some flood hit areas in the constituency to commiserate with the victims.
+Mr Kwame Dzudzorli Gakpey, Member of Parliament (MP) for Keta has, visited some floods hit areas in the constituency to commiserate with the victims.

-His visit followed last weekend ‘s heavy downpour that left several homes and schools inundated by flood waters.
+His visit followed last weekend’s downpour that left several homes and schools inundated by flood waters.

 Areas affected by the floods included Kedzikope, Abutiakorpe, Dzelukorpe, Nukpesekorpe, Vui and Tetekorpe.